Learn our story, from the beginning and into the future.

 In his spare time, he enjoys spending time outdoors with his family.

 Destiny joined the Max Slayton Funerals and Cremations team in 2021.
-She is currently completing her studies as a funeral director and embalmer through Dallas Institute of Funeral Service.
+She recently graduated as a funeral director and embalmer through Dallas Institute of Funeral Service.
 She and her husband, Chase, have one daughter, Aurora, who is the light of their lives.
 They are active members of College Mound UMC where Destiny has faithfully served in many ministries, especially the Children's Ministry.
-Destiny is proud to be a part of Max Slayton Funerals where serving the families she has known her whole life has been very special to Destiny's heart.
-She enjoys crafting in her free time and participating in the Terrell FFA watching her daughter show her Zebu cow, Athena, in competitions.
+She is a proud member of the Choctaw Nation and in her free time, she loves making crafts and supporting Aurora with Athena and Chaos, Aurora's Zebus, with the FFA Show team.
+Destiny is honored to be a part of Max Slayton Funerals where serving the families she has known her whole life has been very special to her heart.

 Shelley Wood Martinez